baked-potata/React-Classes/notes.md

 - You can communicate between different child/parent props using functions
 - the function need to have some parameters which the child prop will later return when calling the function.
 - keep in mind to use the correct name from props.
-- the browser also return some event so we need to get rid of them too, kinda
+- the browser also return some syntheticBaseEvent so we need to get rid of them too, kinda

 ```react
 function App() {